 Looking to grow your business in the coming year?
-These eight business improvement ideas will help you get more customers, be more productive, and increase your profits.
+These eight business improvement ideas can help you get more customers, be more productive, and increase your profits.

-Small businesses face numerous challenges.
-One of them is the need to keep an eye out for improvements they need to make to keep their business viable and to grow their customer base.
-Whilemake it to the first-year mark, just half survive to celebrate their five-year anniversaries.
-If you want your business to beat the odds, you need to invest significant time and effort into ensuring your company stands out from the pack.
-Here are some important actions you should consider.
+Small and midsize businesses (SMBs) face numerous challenges.
+While roughlymake it to the first-year mark, only half survive to celebrate their five-year anniversaries.
+If you want your business to beat the odds, you need to invest significant time and effort into ensuring your company continues to grow.
+Making improvements to avoid being stagnant is a great place to start.

 8 Business Improvement Ideas to Grow Your Business

 1. Encourage customers to provide reviews of your business

 Traditional advertising and marketing efforts only get you so far.
 Before purchasing a product or service, customers want to know what their peers think of the item in question.
 In fact, a recent report shows that 92% of shoppers hesitate to buy products without reviews.

 If you want your business to stand out from the pack, brainstorm some ways to get satisfied customers to post reviews online.
 For example, you could: